 Estimates are used in determining the allowance for doubtful accounts and are based on historical collection and write-off experience, current trends, credit policies, and the analysis of the accounts receivable by aging category.
 In determining these estimates, the Company compares historical write-offs in relation to the estimated period in which the subscriber was originally billed.
 The Company also looks at the historical average length of time that elapses between the original billing date and the date of write-off and the financial position of its larger customers in determining the adequacy of the allowance for doubtful accounts.
 From this information, the Company assigns specific amounts to the aging categories.
 The Company provides an allowance for all receivables over 60 days old and partial allowances for all other receivables.
-The Company does not carry an allowance for receivables related to PCS customers.
+The Company does not carry an allowance for receivables related to Sprint Nextel PCS customers.
+In accordance with the terms of the affiliate contract with Sprint Nextel, the Company receives payment from Sprint Nextel for the monthly net billings to PCS customers in weekly installments over the following four or five weeks.